 - Does the plan include a prospective Return on Investment formula or do we have to build one?

 - Is this a competitive deal or have you already picked a vendor to implement?

 - How does this problem affect the revenue, profitability, culture, or product cycle of the business?

 - Does it affect a lot of people?

 - Have you thought through the implementation timeline and process?

 - Are you tasked with solving this problem as part of your regular job or is this a special assignment?

-- When do you need to start seeing the results?
+- When do you need to start seeing the results of implementing the solution?

-- What is the one thing that, if we solved it, would have the most meaningful impact on you and your company?
+- What is the one thing that, if we could help solve it quickly, would have the most meaningful impact on the company?

 - How does this affect your boss?